Recommended Technology Books (for modern citizens)

 Subtitled "A Tutorial for Laymen, Students, Technicians, & Working Engineers"

-software and electronic), hackers and nerds
+recommended for engineers (both software and electronic), hackers and nerds

 - This first edition of this book (1997) is subtitled "A Tutorial for Laymen, Students, Technicians, & Working